 GetMaterial, GetTexGen, GetTexEnv, and GetTexParameter are similar to GetLight, placing information about value for the target indicated by their first argument into data.
-The face argument to GetMaterial must be either FRONT or BACK, indicating the front or back material, respectively.
+The face argument to GetMaterial must be either front or back, indicating the front or back material, respectively.
 The env argument to GetTexEnv must currently be TEXTURE_ENV.
-The coord argument to GetTexGen must be one of S, T, R, or Q. For Get-TexGen, EYE_LINEAR coefficients are returned in the eye coordinates that were computed when the plane was specified; OBJECT_LINEAR coefficients are returned in object coordinates.
+The coord argument to GetTexGen must be one of S, T, R, or Q. For GetTexGen, EYE_LINEAR coefficients are returned in the eye coordinates that were computed when the plane was specified; OBJECT_LINEAR coefficients are returned in object coordinates.

-For GetTexParameter and GetTexLevelParameter, target must currently be TEXTURE_1D, TEXTURE_2D, or TEXTURE_3D, indicating the currently bound one-, two-, or three-dimensional texture object, or PROXY_TEXTURE_1D, PROXY_TEXTURE_2D, or PROXY_TEXTURE_3D, indicating the one-, two-, or threedimensional proxy state vector. value is a symbolic value indicating which texture parameter is to be obtained.
+GetTexParameter and GetTexLevelParameter parameter target may be one of TEXTURE_1D, TEXTURE_2D, or TEXTURE_3D, indicating the currently bound one-, two-, or three-dimensional texture object.
+GetTexLevelParameter, target may also be one of PROXY_TEXTURE_1D, PROXY_TEXTURE_2D, or PROXY_TEXTURE_3D, indicating the one-, two-, or threedimensional proxy state vector. value is a symbolic value indicating which texture parameter is to be obtained.
 The lod argument to GetTexLevelParameter determines which level-of-detail's state is returned.
 If the lod argument is less than zero or if it is larger than the maximum allowable level-of-detail then the error INVALID_VALUE occurs.
 Queries of TEXTURE_RED_SIZE, TEXTURE_GREEN_SIZE, TEXTURE_BLUE_SIZE, TEXTURE_ALPHA_SIZE, TEXTURE_LUMINANCE_SIZE, and TEXTURE_INTENSITY_SIZE return the actual resolutions of the stored image array components, not the resolutions specified when the image array was defined.
 Queries of TEXTURE_WIDTH, TEXTURE_HEIGHT, TEXTURE_DEPTH, and TEXTURE_BORDER return the width, height, depth, and border as specified when the image array was created.
-The internal format of the image array is queried as TEXTURE_INTERNAL_FORMAT, or as TEXTURE_COMPONENTS for compatibility with

-GL version 1.0.
+The internal format of the image array is queried as TEXTURE_INTERNAL_FORMAT, or as TEXTURE_COMPONENTS for compatibility with GL version 1.0.